open-ce/open-ce/README.md

 ```

 ### Contributions
 We are working on the contribution guidelines, please check back soon.
-In the meantime feel free to open an issue for a bug report or feature request
+In the meantime feel free to open an issue for a bug report or feature request.